 Expanded Food & Nutrition Education Program

-Faced with the challenges of paying rent, utilities, day care, and other family expenses, families experience the stress of trying to provide a variety of nutritious foods and maintain healthy diets on limited budgets.
-EFNEP provides a variety of tools and ideas to help families cut food costs and provide healthy meals and snacks for family members.
-Adults enrolled in EFNEP learn how to:
+Faced with the challenges of paying rent, utilities, daycare, and other family expenses, families experience the stress of providing a variety of nutritious foods and maintaining healthy diets on limited budgets.
+EFNEP offers various tools to help families cut food costs and provide healthy meals and snacks for the whole family.
+Participants learn new recipes and how to improve nutritional choices and habits through three different forms of interactive educational sessions: Food Talk, Hablemos de Comida, and Food Talk Teen.

 - Prepare quick and healthy meals and snacks